dotnet/docs-aspire/docs/database/sql-server-entity-framework-component.md

 By default, the .NET Aspire Sql Server Entity Framework Core component handles the following:

-- Adds the [`DbContextHealthCheck`](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks/blob/master/src/HealthChecks.NpgSql/NpgSqlHealthCheck.cs), which calls EF Core's `CanConnectAsync` method.
+- Adds the [`DbContextHealthCheck`](https://github.com/Xabaril/AspNetCore.Diagnostics.HealthChecks/blob/master/src/HealthChecks.NpgSql/NpgSqlHealthCheck.cs), which calls EF Core's <xref:Microsoft.EntityFrameworkCore.Storage.IDatabaseCreator.CanConnectAsync%2A> method.
 The name of the health check is the name of the `TContext` type.
 - Integrates with the `/health` HTTP endpoint, which specifies all registered health checks must pass for app to be considered ready to accept traffic

 [!INCLUDE [component-observability-and-telemetry](../includes/component-observability-and-telemetry.md)]